ga-adi-gelato/Course-Materials/lessons/java-essentials/java-debugging-fundamentals/readme.md

 **Hint: The problem occurs when the divisor is a certain number**

 Find the bug using the techniques we learned today, and fix the bug.

- > Check: Were the students able to complete the assignment?

 ## Conclusion (5 mins)